»I am interested in more than mere physical likeness;

 Carl-Nikolas von Tiedemann is a classical draughtsman and painter born in 2000 in Hamburg, Germany.

-Having already expressed a heightened interest in art at a young age, Carl-Nikolas began attending various privately taught classes in drawing and painting early in his life, which eventually led him to study with August Ohm at the Atelier Ohm during his teens, making him the artist’s youngest student to date.
-After graduating from high school with a focus on aesthetics and briefly working for one of Hamburg’s foremost art galleries, he enrolled at the prestigious Florence Academy of Art in Italy in 2019, where he completed his three-year long studies and earned his diploma in late 2022.
+Having already expressed a keen interest in art at a very young age, Carl-Nikolas began attending various privately taught classes in drawing and painting early in his life, which eventually led him to study at the Atelier Ohm during his teens, thus making him the studio’s youngest student to date.
+Upon graduating from high school with a focus on aesthetics and briefly working for one of Hamburg’s most renowned art galleries, he enrolled at the prestigious Florence Academy of Art in Italy in 2019, where he completed his three-year long studies and earned his diploma in late 2022.